-We show that for self-dual quantum codes a quantum Delsarte bound arises in a similar fashion [Result~\ref{thm:B}, Section~\ref{sec:Delsarte}], with the added constraint that the matrix also has zeros in rows and columns whose ``codewords'', that is Pauli-strings, anticommute.
-As a consequence, it relates to a Lov\'asz number for a graph with loops, and thus fits into a Lov\'asz framework recently developed for hypergraphs~\cite{Castro_Silva_2023}.
-Finally, following the strategy in Ref.~~\cite{GIJSWIJT20061719} we give efficiently computable semidefinite programming bounds on the size of quantum codes [Result~\ref{thm:C}, Section~\ref{sec:sym_red_Terwilliger}].
-Similar to the classical case, these scale as $O(n^4)$, where~$n$ is the block length, and build on the block-diagonalization of the Terwilliger algebra of the non-binary Hamming scheme.
-With this, we give an an alternative proof that there is no $(\!(7,1,4)\!)_2$ quantum code~\footnote{ Note that the original proof in Ref.~\cite{PhysRevLett.118.200502} does not make use of mathematical optimization.}, as well as prove the non-existence of quantum codes with parameters $(\!(8,9,3)\!)_2$ and $(\!(10,5,4)\!)_2$ [Section~\ref{sec:appli_codes}].
-Thus the method is strictly stronger than the ``enhanced'' quantum linear programming bounds that include the shadow bounds by Rains~\cite{817508, 796376}, which do not recover this result.
+Finally, following the strategy of Ref.~\cite{GIJSWIJT20061719} we give efficiently computable semidefinite programming bounds [Result~\ref{thm:C}, Section~\ref{sec:sym_red_Terwilliger}]: similar to the classical case, these scale as $O(n^4)$, where~$n$ is the block length, and build on the block-diagonalization of the Terwilliger algebra of the non-binary Hamming scheme.
+With this, we give an an alternative proof that there is no $(\!(7,1,4)\!)_2$ quantum code~\footnote{ The original proof in Ref.~\cite{PhysRevLett.118.200502} does not make use of mathematical optimization.}, as well as prove the non-existence of quantum codes with parameters $(\!(8,9,3)\!)_2$ and $(\!(10,5,4)\!)_2$ [Section~\ref{sec:appli_codes}].
+This shows that the method can lead to tighter bounds than the ``enhanced'' quantum linear programming bounds that include the shadow inequalities by Rains~\cite{817508, 796376}, which do not recover our results.

-Our second main result is that these bounds are part of a complete semidefinite programming (SDP) hierarchy [Result~\ref{thm:A}, Section~\ref{sec:stcode}].
-If a code with given parameters $(\!(n,K,\delta)\!)_2$ does not exist, then some level of the hierarchy will be infeasible.
-This hierarchy is based on the state polynomial optimization framework, which provides a sequence of outer approximations to the set of non-linear quantum correlations.
-Approximating $A_j$ one can also recover $B_j$ through the quantum MacWilliams identity, and impose the constraints $KB_i =A_i$ for $0\leq i<\delta$ based on the Knill-Laflamme conditions for quantum error correction.
-While this machinery is formally dimension-free, a characterization of quasi-Clifford algebras by Gastineau-Hills~\cite{gastineau-hills_1982} pulls this result back to $n$-qubit systems.

 Overall, our approach is applicable to both stabilizer and non-stabilizer codes.
 It is based on moment matrices and thus offers high flexibility on the constraints to be included, so that small relaxations can be constructed.
-Lastly, because our formalism is dimension-free, it can also target scenarios where the Hilbert space is unknown.
+Lastly, because our formalism is dimension-free, it can in principle also target scenarios where the Hilbert space is unknown.